 Heat Cramps.
 Athletes are familiar with this syndrome caused by salt depletion.
 It is easily treated with rest and electrolyte-balanced fluids such as sports drinks or drink plain water and eat salty chips or nuts.
 Avoid salt tablets due to the risks of overdosing.

-Heat Syncope.
+Heat Syncope/Fainting.
 Fainting happens when blood pools in the legs, often after standing too long.
 It is temporary; being horizontal usually prompts a return to consciousness.
 The biggest risk is an injury from falling.
 To help blood return to the heart, elevate the person’s legs, and cool the body with wet compresses and fanning.
 Turn the unconscious person on his or her side to prevent choking.
 One exception is if the person has been working hard; then consider the fainting due to heat stroke and call 911.
 Check the ABCs (airway, breathing and circulation) and cool him or her down immediately.
 Anyone who faints should be medically evaluated and not return to work.

 Heat Exhaustion.
 This condition is serious and is caused by severe dehydration.
 Symptoms can include fatigue, dizziness, nausea and vomiting, plus early neurological signs such as headache, impaired judgment and anxiety.
 Exhaustion causes profuse sweating and cool, clammy skin.
 Move the person out of the heat, provide fluids as tolerated, strip off extra clothing, and cool them by wetting clothing and fanning.
 Have them medically evaluated.